 I have a good number of friends or acquaintances through social media with whom I try to stay connected; many of them I have never met.
 But we share a common friend, interest, sense of humor, or tastes in posts on Facebook, such as cute or funny videos or pictures with funny or inspiring quotes.

-Through this blog I hope to make an impact, regardless of how small, on those who read my words and thoughts.
+Through my blog I hope to make an impact, regardless of how small, on those who read my words and thoughts.
 I love to share good feelings, ideas, inspirations, pictures, anything of beauty and goodness.

 I am one of many who are trying to provide a balancing force against the evil in the world.
 I truly love and have compassion for those who are suffering and try to demonstrate that love.
 I have to admit that sometimes the pain and sadness in the world weighs heavily on my mind and heart.